If Islam was explained to me in a pub

 Uzza: You could say that.

-Uzza: The terrorism Muhammad talk about was not about getting your neighbour to fear you, but to fear God.
+Uzza: The terrorism Muhammad talked about was not about getting your neighbour to fear you, but to fear God.

 Bob: Like I said, it’s a religious thing.

 Uzza: Islam does not have commandments like the Ten Commandments which are universal in their application.
-There are similar admonitions against killing and stealing and so on in the Koran but they all come with an exception.
+There are similar admonitions against killing and stealing and so on in the Koran but they all come with an exception (appendix: Tolerance Abrogated); and the exceptions usually have to do with what you can do to unbelievers, but not to the believers.

-Archie: So if a Muslim steals from another Muslim it is a sin, but if he steals from an unbeliever it is not; if he kills another Muslim it is a sin, if he kills an unbeliever it is not; if he lies to a Muslim it is a sin, if he lies to an unbeliever it is not; if he rapes a Muslim it is a sin, if he rapes an unbeliever it is not and so on and so on.
+Archie: Are you saying that if a Muslim steals from another Muslim it is a sin, but if he steals from an unbeliever it is not; if he kills another Muslim it is a sin, if he kills an unbeliever it is not; if he lies to a Muslim it is a sin, if he lies to an unbeliever it is not; if he rapes a Muslim it is a sin, if he rapes an unbeliever it is not.
+Is that what I’m hearing?

-Uzza: It is simply another form of terror to get you to submit to Allah's Will and avoid all that unpleasantness.
+Uzza: Sort of.
+It is simply another form of terror to get you to submit to Allah's Will and avoid all that unpleasantness.

-Uzza: Perhaps, but if you could have gotten someone to submit other than by terror, but you chose terror, Allah will not be happy.
-And, you really don’t want Allah to be unhappy with you.
+Uzza: It is only a crime if you could have gotten someone to submit by less drastic means but chose terror.
+Allah will not be happy.
+You really do not want Allah to be unhappy with you.
 Terror is a last resort.

 Archie: Not according to the Prophet.